Rishabh-eth/Zero_Shot_Learning/README.md

 # Improved Zero-Shot Learning for Image Classification

-## Refer to Readme.txt for all details
+## Refer to ReadMe.txt for all details

 ### Converting the APY dataset to ZSL format